 - Y99-Phosphorylation of histone H3

-- Identified a novel lncRNA, NXTAR that regulates AR
+- Identified a novel lncRNA, NXTAR

-- Identified AKT Tyr176-phosphorylation that causes AKT activation
+- Identified AKT Tyr176-phosphorylation

-- Identified novel AR Lys609-acetylation
+- Identified AR Lys609-acetylation

 Startup